Compare & Save on Your Party Wall Surveyor

 Adele MacGregor

 A Party Wall is a shared wall between two or more adjoining property owners.
-If you want an extension or any work on your home that involves the party wall, you will need to notify neighbours.
+If you want an extension or any work on your home that involves the party wall, you will usually need to notify any affected neighbours.

 Be aware that the Act does not apply in Scotland and Northern Ireland.
 Instead, common law is used to settle party wall issues.